Workbench-Build/workbook/docs/index.md

 **Resources:**

 - The [Wikipedia mechanism design page](https://en.wikipedia.org/wiki/Mechanism_design).
 Is a great place to start.
 If you read one thing on mechanism design, make it this.
 There's also a whole [category on Wikipedia dedicated to the topic](https://en.wikipedia.org/wiki/Category:Mechanism_design).
+- The Foundations of Cryptoeconomic Systems [lecture](https://www.youtube.com/watch?v=HldQF_MJN_Y) and [paper](https://epub.wu.ac.at/7309/) can help you build intuition around token system design.
+Beyond that, all the [resources on the BlockScience website](https://block.science/resources) are good.

 #### Roles, methods, and states

 Roles, methods, and states is just a fancy way of saying who can do what and under what circumstances.

 Rights and access controls can be broken down into roles, methods, and states:

 - **Roles:** bundles of rights determined by "the system state"
 - **Methods:** actions that can be taken, mutates "the system state" but access or effect may be dependent on roles
 - **State:** all of the information (not limited to smart contract state)